denisonlab/twcf-expt1/README.md

 Generating texture-defined figure ground stimuli.
 Figure strength is parametrically controlled using texture line length (Nothdurft, 1985; Supèr et al., 2001).

-Figures are generated in the main script `twcf_makeFGStim.m`, in which the following stimuli parameters can be manipulated.
+Figures are generated in the `twcf_makeFGStim.m`, in which the following stimuli parameters can be manipulated.
 ```matlab
 % ground
 pixelsPerDegree = 99;